OpenBoon/OpenBoon/applications/wallet/frontend/README.md

 and name files and components, please consult
 [this article](https://link.medium.com/fmSm5hOEsS).

-The gist of it is that it is better to group related things together, close to the root folder, than to have a deeply nested file structure where we prematurely try to organize things.
+The gist is that it is better to group related things together, close to the root folder, than to have a deeply nested file structure where we prematurely try to organize things.
 Better discoverability and lower mental overhead are key.